mohamed0sawy/weather-journal-app-online-version--/README.md

 If you interested you can check it out from here : https://github.com/mohamed0tarek/Udacity/tree/main/weather-journal-app

 ## How to work
-* Ent  er the city name or zipCode and press the button to show the resutls
+* Enter the city name or zipCode and press the button to show the resutls

 ## Technologies
 * javascript